Yiu-dororong/case-study-practice-2/README.md

 People can accept small amount of rainfall.

 The lower the wind speed and the higher the temperature, the more the trips we have.
-This may correlates to the seasmality (summer having the most trips).
+This may correlates to the seasonality (summer having the most trips).

 Our business is growing compared to the last year, while subscribers are the predominant users.